top of page

 And treatment outcomes reflect that.

-You are placing your ability to change—your life—into a system where failure is not the exception.
+You are placing your ability to change—your life—into a system where failure is not the exception, it is built into the system.

 If this were any other field, it would be shut down.